 While it’s helpful to have this information, as well as other tested measurements like water hardness or water pH levels, a water test can tell you even more.
 Once you have your results, you’ll also be able to identify what your next steps should be.
 For example, if high levels of water hardness are causing limescale buildup, your water test can help you choose the best water softener for your needs.

 Often, the results of these tests indicate that your water quality would benefit from a water filtration system.
 However, that can mean a lot of things, as there are all kinds of variables when it comes to water filters — so it’s smart to know what your options are.

 Get Your Free Culligan In-Home Water Test Today!

 The pursuit of water quality solutions is nothing new.
 It’s led to the creation of rules like the Guidelines for Canadian Drinking Water Quality and the Environmental Protection Agency’s Drinking Water Regulations.
 Closer to your home, this pursuit has also inspired the creation of multiple water filter types and filtration system options.

-Here’s what you have to choose from when it comes to water filtration options:
+Here’s what you have to choose from when it comes to water treatment options:

 A whole-home water filter is installed where your water source enters your home underneath your house.
 In this way, it can address all the water you use — which means you’ll have filtered water no matter where you turn on the tap.